Addressing Differences Behind Cancer Inconsistencies: 2022 Advancing the Science of Cancer in Latinos

 Lisa Sanchez-Johnsen

-The second recommendation is to engage Latinx communities with sincerity when developing research, clinical, or educational and training activities.
+The second recommendation is to engage Latino communities with sincerity when developing research, clinical, or educational and training activities.
 Any new inquiry should proceed with the collaboration of those affected by the issues being studied in order to effect social change.

-Third, it is important to learn about Latinx worldviews, cultural values, and gender roles, and how these relate to research, education, and clinical practice.
+Third, it is important to learn about Latino worldviews, values, and roles, and how these relate to research, education, and clinical practice.
 This understanding is especially vital when learning about health issues such as obesity, weight, diet, and physical activity.
 Values such as familism (family values) or personalism (personal relationships), for example, can greatly impact health decisions.
 Machismo (culturally prescribed ways for a man to behave) and marianismo (culturally prescribed ways for a woman to behave) are also important values to understand.

-The importance of statistics
+The Importance of Statistics

-The fourth recommendation is to learn about Latinx obesity-related disparities statistics.
+The fourth recommendation is to learn about Latino obesity-related difference statistics.
 For example, Puerto Rican men and women have the highest rates of obesity among Latinx populations, while South American men and women have the lowest rates.
 Latinxs in general have a rate of severe obesity (BMI ≥40) of 7.1%, compared to the overall US population rate of 7.7%.
 Bariatric surgery can be an effective treatment for severe obesity, and is known to reduce cancer risk, but there are disparities in weight loss across ethnic groups after bariatric surgery.
 Clearly, these and others are important statistics to know.

 Dr. Sanchez-Johnsen also advises, as recommendation number five, learning about health risk behaviors such as dietary intake, physical activity, and body image in Latinxs and encouraging healthy behaviors.
 For example, 93% of Mexican and Puerto Rican men eat fewer than five fruits and vegetables per day, and Latino men engage in more occupational and overall physical activity than Latina women, while Latina women engage in more household activity.

 The eighth and ninth recommendations both involve language.
 Researchers must understand the impact of language on research, clinical care, education, and outreach.
 Individuals may prefer a different language depending on context, such as a formal work situation versus an informal social situation.
 Others may have anxiety regarding speaking a language or literacy in that language.
-Also, researchers must learn how to use interpreters and conduct culturally competent written translations of materials.
+Also, researchers must learn how to use interpreters and conduct background competent written translations of materials.

 Dr. Carola T. Sánchez Díaz is a postdoctoral fellow studying cancer epidemiology and health outcomes at Rutgers Cancer Institute of New Jersey.